Minnie (singer): 2018–2019: Debut with (G)I-dle and collaborations

-2020–present: Acting debut and solo activities
+2020–2024: Acting debut and solo activities

 In 2020, Minnie participated in writing and composing "I'm the Trend" and "Tung-Tung (Empty)" alongside FCM Houdini.
 "I'm the Trend" is a song dedicated for Neverland and was unveiled during her group's first online concert I-Land: Who Am I on July 5, 2020.
 "Tung-Tung (Empty)" is an emotional song that expresses the feeling of a tired heart which was once full but became empty.
 Through Minnie's words, "I hope that many people will sympathize with this song because it conveys loneliness."
 The song was released for (G)I-dle's Japanese second extended play Oh My God.

 In September, Minnie made her acting debut in a Netflix's sitcom So Not Worth It alongside Park Se-wan, Shin Hyun Seung, Got7's Youngjae and Han Hyun-min.
 The show centers on multinational students living their lives together in a dorm in Seoul.
 Minnie plays a fictionalized version of herself, a genre savvy Thai girl who loves Korean dramas.